 “Don’t give up… DON’T EVER GIVE UP!”®

-The V Foundation also takes great pride in its fiscal responsibility and is proud to announce that it gives 100 percent of all new direct cash donations to cancer research and related programs.
-Recognized for its prudent fiscal management, The V Foundation has earned 10 top four-star ratings from Charity Navigator, America’s largest charity evaluator, placing us in the top 10% of charities nationwide.
+The V Foundation also takes great pride in its fiscal responsibility and is proud to announce that it awards 100 percent of direct cash donations to cancer research and related programs.
+Recognized for its prudent fiscal management, The V Foundation has earned another four-star rating from Charity Navigator, America’s largest charity evaluator, placing us in the top 10% of charities nationwide.

-Members of The V Foundation’s all-volunteer Board of Directors and Scientific Review Committee also generously donate time, talent, resources, and energy in support of our mission.
+Members of The V Foundation’s all-volunteer Board of Directors and Scientific Advisory Board also generously donate time, talent, resources, and energy in support of our mission.
 These committed individuals from the world of business, medicine, sports, and entertainment share one common goal: to defeat cancer.

 Jim Valvano knew that The V Foundation could not save his life, but he hoped that “it could save my children’s lives, or someone that you love.”
 His dream of a cure is one shared by millions.